Merge Intervals

 For merging, sort by

 start.
 For greedy "keep as many non-overlapping as possible", sort by end.
-They are not interchangeable — sort by end and the merge loop above misses overlaps that span across earlier intervals.ii.
+They are not interchangeable — sort by end and the merge loop above misses overlaps that span across earlier intervals.Strict vs non-strict overlap.

 Does